 Kitchen Oven Drying

 You can dry ripe or just slightly overly ripe vegetables or fruit – or even fruit from a can purchased from a store if you come across a great deal.
 Store bought fruit is already swimming in preservatives and will likely take slightly longer to dry and may become tinged with a little bit of brown on the edges during the long-term preservation process.

-10. Remove the dried produce rom the oven and place it in a glass container – but do not secure the firm fitting lid just yet.
+- Remove the dried produce from the oven, and place it in a glass container – but do not secure the firm fitting lid just yet.
 Allow the preserved produce to cure for five days to allow any excess moisture to evaporate.
 Do not pack the glass container too firmly with fruit to prevent moisture from coupling in between the layers.
 Shake the glass container daily to toss the produce about a bit to ensure all surface areas can relieve moisture.

 Sun Oven Produce Drying